Haworthia Zebra Care Guide

 I keep my succulent closer to the window and further from the humidifier.
 I use my humidifier to ensure the humidity levels in my apartment stays between 40% and 60%.
 Since I live in Canada and the winters can be very dry, and the humidity can drop below 30% humidity, so its helpful to set the humidity at about 45% or 50% in this season to keep all of my plants alive.

+On average, Haworthia Zebra can grow up to 8 inches tall.
 New foliage grows in rosette form from the center of the Haworthia Zebra.

-🪴 Repotting Haworthia Zebra
+Haworthia Zebra Repot Step-By-Step

 Watch the video below to learn how to repot the Haworthia Zebra.